ufal/ParlaStats/README.md

 ### 4.3 Results of the query
 - Non-comparison querries return numerical value based on the query.
 - Comparison queries return bar charts for compared items.

+## 5. Querying using the new JSON dirven client-server api
+- Navigate to `ParlaStats/api` directiory
+- Then launch the flask server by invoking `python3 Server2.py`
+- Once that is up and running, launch the client by invoking `python3 client2.py`
+- The new `client2` uses `json` files to describe the information need, which is then converted to appropriate `SQL` query by the `Server2`
+- For now, the `client2` takes queries from `api/example_queries` directory.
+- This directory always contains the information need in form of sentence in natural language as well as its `json` representation
+	- I will add more complex soon
+- The `api` directory also contains `json_query_Structure.md` file which describes the structure of the `json` queries which `Server2` currently assumes.